DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 `caddy_net`, or some other named custom network, as the default bridge docker network [does not provide](https://docs.docker.com/network/bridge/) automatic DNS resolution between containers.<br>
-Commented out is the staging url for let's encrypt, used for testing.

 <details>
 <summary><h3>Setup some docker containers</h3></summary>